 You mean specifically what training methods should you use for your specific amiibo?
 I don’t know.
-Check the rest of this site for training guides but otherwise just remember to fight your amiibo as their character until level 50.
+Check the master list of amiibo training guides, because it’s different for each character.

 Can I improve my amiibo after they reach level 50?